Tyrn/wei/the-insider-en.typ

 expenses were not even two million."

      The  official's voice didn't carry  either cynicism or sarcasm  in  it.
-Bemish  kept silent  - he didn't know how  to snub  a man  who issued pseudo money  as  the first finance  vice-minister, received it  on  the  Assalah's account as a Board  of  Director's  member, and ferried it  to  his personal account as real money.
+Bemish  kept silent---he didn't know how  to snub  a man  who issued pseudo money  as  the first finance  vice-minister, received it  on  the  Assalah's account as a Board  of  Director's  member, and ferried it  to  his personal account as real money.

-     Right  then, Bemish realized a very simple thing - Kissur can bequest a villa to him, Kissur  can secure Assalah for  him - but only Shavash has the life and death power over money in this country.
+     Right  then, Bemish realized a very simple thing---Kissur can bequest a villa to him, Kissur  can secure Assalah for  him---but only Shavash has the life and death power over money in this country.

      "Who was the  man who visited the  manor with  Ashidan?"
 Shavash  asked